SamLubbers/flaskblog/README.md

 git clone https://github.com/SamLubbers/flaskblog.git
 ```

-install application with necessary dependecies (preferably in a virtual environment, to avoid conflicts with existing packages in your computer)
+install application with necessary dependecies (preferably in a virtualenv, to avoid conflicts with existing packages in your computer)

 ```bash
 cd flaskblog